OpenNebula/hosted-cloud-ionos/README.md

 root@217.154.225.209:~# netplan apply
 ```

-If the servers lose connectivity, the netplan files contain errors.
+Note that if the servers lose connectivity is likely because the netplan files contain errors.
 In any case, as a backup option, the servers are always accessible from the IONOS DCD by selecting the server and opening its console from the browser.
 Worst case, the connectivity can be recovered by restoring the original netplan file (`50-cloud-init.yaml`), or by recreating the HDD or the server.
 After fixing the issue apply the netplan changes again.

 After all these adjustments have been done in the configuration files and network settings, we are ready to start the OpenNebula deployment.